 North Ridge Trail – 0.8 miles; 200′ gain.
 White blazing.
 Access via Bald Peak trail or Sue’s Way.

 Fire Warden’s Trail – 2.3 miles; 1,500′ gain.
 Red trail blazing.
 Parking area on Wilton Warren Rd.
-This trail is used by snowmobiles in the winter.
+This trail is used by snowmobiles and backcountry skiers in the winter.

 Southwest Ridge Trail – 2.7 miles; 1,800′ elevation gain.
 Yellow trail blazing, with rock cairns.
 Accessible from Denmark Rd.
 Parking area.